Jule Romans is the author of "Short and Sweet Shakespeare Love Quotes" and other Shakespeare quote collections.

 Prairie wildflowers do tend to grow rather tall, and they spread vigorously in the garden environment.
 They tend to match the cottage garden style better than the formal style.
 While prairie flowers can be altered to fit height and space requirements, they do create a certain free-form appearance.

 Prairie gardens are great choices for the city.
 Most people might think that prairie gardens can only be grown in wide open country spaces, but that is just not true.
+Bee Balm, for example, is a nice choice for a smaller garden bed in the city.

 Prairie plants are tough.
 What better choice for a city garden?
 These plants can stand up to all kinds of conditions.
 They also have the added benefit of attracting butterflies.

 Some varieties do have very deep root systems.
 Avoid placing deep rooted types in containers, but they can do quite well in an ordinary garden bed.
+Coreopsis has a large, but more shallow, root system so it can do well in containers.

 - Bee Balm